cbbbcb/git_intro/README.md

 # git_intro

-This is the first hands on introduction to git.
+-This is the first hands on introduction to git, using the commit line.

 # setup
--This is how to setup git to be run
+-First add, then commit.